 2 National Book Critics Circle Award winners,

-Lambda Literary Award winners, and
+Lambda Literary Award winners,

 3 Firecracker Alternative Book Award winners,